-Dr. Millstein is a specialist in ACL repair and treatments.
+Dr. Millstein is a specialist in ACL reconstruction and treatments.
 He has been very successful helping patients recover from a variety of knee injuries.
 He uses the most advanced orthopedic techniques available and is determined to formulate the most effective individualized treatment plan for all of his patients’ orthopedic injuries.
 During your first appointment with Dr. Millstein, he will examine your knee and determine the best way to move forward based on your unique needs and circumstances.

 Are You a Candidate for Knee Surgery?

 A tear in the anterior cruciate ligament (ACL) is a common injury that causes the knee to become unstable and weak.
 Recovery from this type of injury varies from person to person, and not all ACL tears need surgery.
 Before deciding to have surgery, individuals need to consider how it would impact their daily activities, activity level, and livelihood.
 Patients who experience recurrent episodes of knee instability, expect to return to high-level athletics, or do not want to attempt conservative therapy should consider reconstructive surgery with Dr. Millstein, widely regarded as the best orthopedic surgeon in Beverly Hills.

 If you suffered an orthopedic injury or experience knee pain, Beverly Hills orthopedic surgeon Dr. Millstein can help.

 How Does ACL Reconstruction Surgery Work?